-A marriage in severe pain needs more than just an hour a week with a licensed psychotherapist.
-What difference does a marriage intensive make to this situation?
+If your marriage is in severe pain you need more than just an hour a week with a licensed psychotherapist.

 Every effort to change the way you relate is a Herculean effort that is seldom effective.
 Like crabs in a bucket, when one of you tries to climb out of the negative fighting cycle, the other one appears to pull you back into it.
 There is no "cease fire."
 No down time from being on edge.
 No rest.

-Couples caught in the "endless fighting" isse are in a repetitive argument that doesn't seem to have a resolution and it drives them to sheer misery.
-Just two arguments a week keep them in a constant state of tension in their households.
+Couples caught in the "endless fighting" issue are in a repetitive argument that doesn't seem to have a resolution.
+It's driving them to sheer misery.

 The kids pick up on it.
 Everyone is on edge.
 There is no real peace, just an uneasy truce.

-A marriage intensive breaks the cycle.
-They have the time to delves deeply into the source of the conflict, and to release the tension.
-They begin to talk honestly and directly from their heart.
-They also learn new techniques, time-tested by over forty years of clinical research, to keep the conversation flowing freely and respectfully.
-They learn that conflict doesn't have to lead to misery.
-They learn how to settle the disagreement when it arises quickly and effectively.
+A therapeutic marriage intensive breaks the cycle.
+You'll have the time to delves deeply into the source of the conflict, and to release the tension.
+You'll begin to talk honestly and directly from their heart.
+You'll also learn new techniques, time-tested by over forty years of clinical research, to keep the conversation flowing freely and respectfully.
+You'll learn that conflict doesn't have to lead to misery.
+Both of you will learn how to settle the disagreement when it arises quickly and effectively.